dallensmith/BAD-MOVIES-PORTAL/AI_INSTRUCTIONS.md

 ## PROJECT STATUS UPDATE (Current)
 **✅ ALL CRITICAL ADMIN UI FEATURES IMPLEMENTED AND TESTED**

-As of the latest development session, the Bad Movies Portal admin UI is **fully functional and aligned with the WordPress Pods backend**.
-All major features requested have been successfully implemented:
+As of the latest development session, the Bad Movies Portal admin UI is **fully functional and production-ready**.
+All major features have been successfully implemented and enhanced:

-### ✅ COMPLETED FEATURES:
+### ✅ RECENTLY COMPLETED ENHANCEMENTS:
+- **Advanced Movie Search & Filtering**: Complete overhaul of movie search functionality with robust genre and decade filtering
+- **Hybrid Search Strategy**: Intelligent combination of TMDb search and discover APIs for optimal results
+- **Adult Content Management**: Clear visual indicators and filtering for adult content
+- **Error Resolution**: Fixed critical search crashes and image loading issues
+- **Type Safety**: Comprehensive TypeScript improvements and error handling

+### ✅ CORE FEATURES (Previously Completed):
 - **Dynamic Platform Management**: Platforms are fetched from WordPress Pods API in real-time, no hardcoding
 - **User Management**: Host dropdown loads all WordPress users with auto-selection of current user
 - **Experiment Number Auto-Generation**: Sequential numbering (001, 002, 003...) with auto-increment from existing experiments